-6/15/01 John Doe I called John Doe today about XYZ's breach of contract.
-I told him that his client's deposit was over 90 days past due and the matter would be turned over to our lawyer, Gary Salzman, unless we received the deposit within five days.

-John stated that his client assured him that payment would be made.
+6/15/14 ABC I called John Doe today about XYZ's failure to make the deposit due on the contract for sale.
+I told him that the deposit was over 90 days past due and the matter would be turned over to our lawyer, unless we received the deposit within ten days.
+John assured me that the payment would be made by that date.
 I told John that I could not give his client any further extensions.
 John acknowledged this.
 Nothing further was discussed.

-ABC Credit Manager's signature
+ABC's signature